 Squat – 5/3/1 sets/reps, 5x5 @ FSL

-Each day perform ONE exercise from each category listed below.
+Assistance work is super important - you need to build some muscle!
+Each day perform ONE exercise from each category.
 Perform 50-100 total reps (do whatever sets you want to perform - that doesn't matter) of each exercise.
 If you are too weak to get all the reps (chin-ups/pull-ups for example) then simply choose a SECOND movement to complete the total reps.
 This is incredibly simple to do.

 The three categories to choose from are: push, pull and single leg/core.